Make this the year you improve your association’s event engagement

 • Give sponsors the opportunity to provide videos or ads that you can play on screens between sessions.
 This allows sponsors to give attendees additional information or entertainment throughout the event.

 • Ask them to share data and resources.
 Your sponsors and exhibitors might have timely industry data and other resources.
-Ask them if they have recent research data, papers, articles, or other resources that could be share with attendees.
+Ask them if they have recent research data, papers, articles, or other resources that could be shared with attendees.

 • Invite them to provide giveaways.
 Offer drawings for prizes throughout the event and ask sponsors to donate items for the giveaways.
 Be sure to recognize each sponsor as you announce each winner.
 Another option is to create and promote scavenger hunts that encourage attendees to visit sponsors’ booths to ultimately win prizes.
-These approaches have the added benefit of incorporating a fun element to your event that engages attendees.
+These approaches have the benefit of incorporating a fun element to your event that engages attendees.

 TIP: YourMembership AMS has survey functionality built in, making it easy to build and send targeted surveys and get feedback.